ekirving/temporal-selection/exercises/README.md

 When running an MCMC analysis, there is a possibility that the chain has not mixed effectively and that not all parameters of interest have been well sampled from.
 One method for testing this is to calculate the Effective Sample Size (ESS) of each parameter inferred by the MCMC.
-In their paper, Schraiber *et al.* use a minimum ESS of 150 as a cut-off for their simulations, but do not describe what value they used for the empirical data.
+In their paper, Schraiber *et al.* use a minimum ESS of 150 for the age of the allele as a cut-off for assessing the quality of their simulations, but they do not describe what cut-off  (if any) they used for the empirical data.

 > After discarding the first 500 samples from each MCMC run as burn-in, we computed the effective sample size of the
 > allele age estimate, using the R package coda [(Plummer et al. 2006)](https://cran.r-project.org/package=coda).